Kaskade

-Ryan Gary Raddon (born February 25, 1971), better known by his stage name Kaskade, is an American DJ, music producer and remixer.
+Ryan Gary Raddon (born February 25, 1971), better known by his stage name Kaskade, is an American DJ, songwriter, music producer and remixer.
 DJ Times voted Kaskade as "America's Best DJ" in 2011 and 2013.
 DJ Mag named Kaskade fifty-first on its 2009 list of Top 100 DJs.

 Early life

 Born in Chicago, Kaskade grew up in nearby Northbrook and attended Glenbrook North High School.
 As a teenager, he bought music at Gramaphone Records on Clark Street in Chicago.
 His brother, Rich Raddon, became an entrepreneur and film producer.
 Ryan attended Brigham Young University in Provo, Utah from 1989 to 1990, working on DJ skills in his dorm room.
 At age 19, Ryan Raddon went on a two-year full-time mission for the Church of Jesus Christ of Latter-day Saints in Japan.
 Next he went to the University of Utah in Salt Lake City, eventually graduating with a degree in communications.
 While attending school, Kaskade and his close friend Jodi Call ran a record store in Salt Lake City called Mechanized.